manahil-afsar726/ai-learning/README.md

 - Found max and min Transaction_Amount
 - Created a calculated column for Investment Percentage

+- ## 5.
+Data Visualization with Matplotlib
+Created various visualizations for the transaction dataset to understand patterns and distributions.
+**File:** `visualization_practice.py`

 **File:** `pandas_analysis.py`

 ## 🛠️ Technologies Used